WPCD-Workflows/documentation/source/old/isip/public/xml/newcomer_guide_intern.rst

 .. _isip_newcomer_guide_intern:

-The Newcomer's ITM platform User Guide
+The Newcomer's EU-IM platform User Guide
 ======================================

-Welcome to the EFDA-ITM Project and thank you for choosing to cooperate!
+Welcome to the EFDA-EU-IM Project and thank you for choosing to cooperate!

-This guide is intended for a new user to his/her first access to ITM platform and therefore provides the basic instructions for a code developer, which might also serve as reference for everyday use to the expert user.
+This guide is intended for a new user to his/her first access to EU-IM platform and therefore provides the basic instructions for a code developer, which might also serve as reference for everyday use to the expert user.
 Special cases or instructions for curious users or for